 Students are required to successfully complete 18 courses: 10 courses are core courses, 2 courses are research practica, 3 courses are statistics and measurement and 3 courses are elective courses.
-A plan of study is designed by the student and their faculty advisor.
+A plan of study is designed by the student and the graduate programs advisor.

 10 core courses are required for a total of 27 credit hours.